Skip to main content

 Hammers, screwdrivers, and meta-skills for AI development

-Justin often described his tools and techniques as either a “blunt instrument” or a “precision instrument”—and the same tool could be either one depending on how you wielded it.
+Justin often described his tools and techniques as either a "blunt instrument" or a "precision instrument"—and the same tool could be either one depending on how we wield it.

 TDD is a perfect example.
-Used as a blunt instrument, TDD incentivizes the wrong behavior.
-Teams chase coverage metrics, causing developers to write tests to satisfy the metric, and focus drifts away from what actually matters: does our testing strategy give us confidence to change the system?
+Used as a blunt instrument, TDD incentivizes the wrong behavior: chasing coverage metrics and writing tests to satisfy a graph.
+Focus drifts away from what actually matters: Does our testing strategy give us confidence to change the system?
+But wielded as a precision instrument, TDD becomes a discovery process.

-I love how Annie Duke captures the meta-skill at the heart of this in How to Decide:
+I love how Annie Duke captures the "metaskill" of choosing between speed and quality in How to Decide:

 “If you're putting together a dresser that comes with a set of screws, you could be tempted to use a hammer to save time if you don't have a screwdriver handy.
 Sometimes, a hammer will do an okay job, and it will be worth the time you save.
 But other times, you could break the dresser or build a shoddy health hazard.
 The problem is that we're just not good at recognizing when sacrificing that quality isn't that big a deal.
 Knowing when the hammer is good enough is a metaskill worth developing.”